joolstorrentecalo/gitlab-foss/doc/user/snippets.md

 ### Snippet limitations

-- No limits exist as to how many snippets you can create.
 - Binary files are not supported.
 - Creating or deleting branches is not supported.
 Only the default branch is used.
 - Git tags are not supported in snippet repositories.